On quantum superpositions of graphs, no-signalling and covariance

 {\em Contributions to common grounds.} We provide a robust notion of quantum superposition of graphs.
-This can serve as the basis on which to build the state space for quantum gravity theories, as well as for quantum circuit paradigms that admit superpositions of circuits.
-We import techniques from the paradigms of Quantum Walks and their multi-particle regime of Quantum Cellular Automata \cite{ArrighiOverview}, together with their recent extension to dynamical graphs, namely Quantum Causal Graph Dynamics \cite{ArrighiQCGD}.
+This can serve as the basis on which to build the state space for quantum circuit paradigms that admit superpositions of circuits, or for quantum gravity theories featuring superpositions of spacetimes.
+On the Quantum Computing side we import techniques from the paradigms of Quantum Walks and their multi-particle regime the Quantum Cellular Automata \cite{ArrighiOverview}, together with their recent extension to dynamical graphs \cite{ArrighiQCGD}.
 On the quantum gravity theory front, we mainly draw inspiration from formulations of Loop Quantum Gravity (LQG) \cite{RovelliQuantumGravity2004}, whose kinematical state space is spanned by coloured graphs, called the spin network states.

-The main subtlety lies in the treatment of a central symmetry we identify: renaming invariance.
+The main subtlety lies in the treatment of a central symmetry we identify and formalise : renaming invariance.